RSquared1427/RSquared1427.github.io/Experience.md

 The prompt and detailed procedures or statistic implementations are provided to clients by communicating their data and requirements through emails or face-to-face meetings.
-To help client achieve the goals in time, I helped them with statistical modeling, experiment designs and data analysis, including power calculations, repeated measure mixed eects models, linear regressions, prediction, classification using a wide variety of statistical computing programs, including R, SAS, SPSS, and Minitab.
+To help client achieve the goals in time, I helped them with statistical modeling, experiment designs and data analysis, including power calculations, repeated measure mixed effects models, linear regressions, prediction, classification using a wide variety of statistical computing programs, including R, SAS, SPSS, and Minitab.

+* ## Graduate Student Instuctor at Purdue University
+January 2016 - Present

+  Acting as the course web-master for Introduction to Statistics class (STAT 350).
+I am responsible for preparing, administering weekly quizzes,reviewing SAS, R and lab notes, holding weekly office hours, and proctoring examinations.